kadaster-labs/sensrnet-sync/README.md

     </a>
 </p>

-This is the sync component for the SensRNet application.
-It features a NestJS API.
+This is the repo for the sync component of the SensrNet application.
+It features a NodeJS API, for administrative purposes.

 For more information see our [documentation](https://github.com/kadaster-labs/sensrnet-home/blob/main/docs/Architecture.md#component-sync) (and especially details about [MultiChain](https://github.com/kadaster-labs/sensrnet-home/blob/main/docs/SyncMultiChainEN.md)).

 ## Architecture

-The application features components to listen and write to the EventStore and MultiChain.
+The component features functionality to listen and write to the Eventstore and MultiChain.
+This way incoming and outgoing events can be written and published to the network.

 ## Getting Started

-The stack can be run using docker.
+The stack can be ran either locally, using docker with docker-compose, or deployed on a kubernetes cluster.

 ### Prerequisities